schwarmau/pleroma/pleroma-docker/meta.d/README.md

 We're running the pleroma `develop` branch.
 Bugs and downtimes are an expected part of normal operation.
-Occasionally there may be unannounced downtimes for emergency patches, but that usually happens late at night (EST).
+Occasionally there may be unannounced downtimes for emergency patches.

-However, despite all that our uptime is usually [>=99.0%](https://uptime.is/99)

 ## Warrant Canary